TJ Klune: Career

-Klune's writing began when, as a child in the 1980s, he wrote fan fiction about his favorite action-adventure video game, Metroid.
+Klune's writing began when, as a child in the 1980s, he wrote fan fiction about his favorite video game, Metroid.
 Later in his childhood, he started writing original stories.
 His teachers encouraged his work, saying they looked forward to seeing his writing in bookstores one day.

 Klune's first book, Bear, Otter and the Kid, was published in 2011.
 Due to the prevalence of pen names among authors of men's romantic fiction, he wrote under the name TJ Klune.
 His motivation for his first book came from a realization of the poor, often offensive stereotypes of queer characters in stories.
 He aimed to write a novel that portrayed queer relationships in a way that was relatable, positive, and free from stereotypes.
 Amazon noted Bear, Otter and the Kid as one of the top LGBTQ+ books of 2011.

 In 2013, Klune wrote a magical realism novel, Into This River I Drown, while processing the death of his father.
 A supernatural tale about grief and love in a small town, it won the 2014 Lambda Literary Award for Best Gay Romance.
 Other novels written by Klune include the queer werewolf series Green Creek, the queer superhero series The Extraordinaries, the contemporary romance How to Be a Normal Person, and the comedic fantasy series Tales from Verania.

-The House in the Cerulean Sea, published with the Macmillan Tor imprint, was partially inspired by the Sixties Scoop, during which the Canadian government removed Indigenous children from their homes and placed them with unrelated, White, middle-class families.
-Seeing the similarities to events taking place in the current day Southern United States, Klune sought a story celebrating children's differences and showing the positive effects of giving children a safe and supportive environment to develop.
+The House in the Cerulean Sea, published with the Macmillan Tor imprint, was partially inspired by the Sixties Scoop, during which the Canadian government forcibly removed Indigenous children from their homes and placed them with unrelated, White, middle-class families.
+Klune saw similarities to events taking place in the Southern United States in 2020, saying "It’s terrifying to know it is still happening".
+Instead of focusing on forced removals, Klune wanted to write a story celebrating children's differences, and showing the positive effects of giving children a safe and supportive environment to develop.
 The book is about a man named Linus Baker who travels to Marsyas Island as a representative of the Department in Charge of Magical Youth.
 The island is home to six magical kids, including Lucifer (AKA Lucy), the son of the Devil.
+Klune promoted the story as "something to read that will make you feel good … a slice of happiness".

 Klune was signed with the Macmillan Tor imprint Tor Teen for two more standalone young adult (YA) novels as of June 2018.